 Workshop to be held October 19 for Quail Brush Generation Project

 SACRAMENTO - The California Energy Commission staff will hold a workshop for the proposed Quail Brush Generation Project.

 Arrangements have been made for people unable to attend the workshop to participate by telephone and/or by computer.
-For details, click the link and scroll to the middle of page 1: http://www.energy.ca.gov/sitingcases/quailbrush/notices/2011-12-02_Public_Notice_of_Staff_Workshop_TN-62924.pdf
+For details, click the link and scroll to page 2: http://www.energy.ca.gov/sitingcases/quailbrush/notices/2012-10-19_Workshop_Notice_TN-67579.pdf

-What: The applicant for the proposed 100-megawatt peaker power plant in San Diego is Quail Brush Genco, LLC.
+What: The applicant for the proposed 100-megawatt peaker power plant is Quail Brush Genco, LLC.
 Quail Brush Genco, LLC is a wholly owned subsidiary of Cogentrix Energy, LLC.

-The natural gas-fired power plant will consist of 11 reciprocating Wartsila engines that will provide electricity to San Diego Gas & Electric customers during periods of peak demand or as needed to supplement electricity from renewable sources.
+The proposed natural gas-fired power plant consists of 11 reciprocating Wartsila engines that would provide electricity to San Diego Gas & Electric customers during periods of peak demand or as needed to supplement electricity from renewable sources.

 # # #